TIGER Protocols Give Patients Resources to Recover Quickly

 At Ellis Fischel Cancer Center, care is centered on the needs of the patient.
 That’s why the hospital’s leaders have developed new enhanced recovery protocols to ensure patients have the resources they need to guide them before surgery, after surgery and once they’re discharged from the hospital.

-“Surgery is more than just an experience in the hospital,” says Kevin Staveley-O’Carroll, MD, PhD, director of Ellis Fischel Cancer Center.
+“Surgery is more than just an experience in the hospital,” says Kevin Staveley-O’Carroll, MD, PhD, former director of Ellis Fischel Cancer Center.
 “It’s an entire journey, and there is a lot for patients to take in.
 It can be frustrating to patients if one member of their team gives them one set of instructions, but another member of the team gives differing instructions.
 That doesn’t help anyone.
 Our newly developed enhanced protocols are standardized and streamlined for optimal care.”

 A patient-centered approach

-Ellis Fischel leaders developed the TIGER protocols, an acronym coined by Eric Kimchi, MD, medical director of Ellis Fischel, which stands for Team InteGrated Enhanced Recovery.
+Ellis Fischel leaders developed the TIGER protocols, an acronym coined by Eric Kimchi, MD, former medical director of Ellis Fischel, which stands for Team InteGrated Enhanced Recovery.
 The team created the protocols to enhance recovery measures after surgical procedures.
 Feedback from patients such as Bender helped the team at Ellis Fischel customize its approach to meet unique patient populations.

 Enhanced recovery is a multidisciplinary, evidence-based approach that improves surgical outcomes through: